Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Augmented LRFS-based Filter for GOT Problem

 The proof of propositions 4-5 can be explained as follows.
 The two propostions with LRFS version, i.e., propostions 2 and 4 in Ref.~\cite{Reuter2014label}, have been proved in Ref.~\cite{Reuter2014label}.
 Since these propostions can be taken as the propostions 2-4 in Ref.~\cite{Reuter2014label} with agumented LRFSs, and an agumented LRFS is essentially an LRFS, thus, it follows that propositions 4-5 hold true.

-After the state of state update, the number of targets $\hat{n}_k$ can be extracted by calculating the maximum a posteriori (MAP) estimation of the cardinality of the estimated agumented LMB RFS $\mathsf{X}$~\citep{Yang2023label,Vo2013labeled}.
-Then, we pick up $\hat{n}_k$ Bernoulli items with the highest weight, calculate the corresponding mean via $\hat{x}^{({\rho})}=\int xp^{(\rho)}(x)dx$ for each Bernoulli item $(r^{(\rho)},p^{(\rho)})$, and we take this mean as the estimated dynamic state of the potential target represented by this Bernoulli item.
-Finally, we obtain the estimation of the dynamic states of individual targets, which achieves the first objective of this paper.
+After the state of state update, the number of objects $\hat{n}_k$ can be extracted by calculating the maximum a posteriori (MAP) estimation of the cardinality of the estimated agumented LMB RFS $\mathsf{X}$~\citep{Yang2023label,Vo2013labeled}.
+Then, we pick up $\hat{n}_k$ Bernoulli items with the highest weight, calculate the corresponding mean via $\hat{x}^{({\rho})}=\int xp^{(\rho)}(x)dx$ for each Bernoulli item $(r^{(\rho)},p^{(\rho)})$, and we take this mean as the estimated dynamic state of the potential object represented by this Bernoulli item.
+Finally, we obtain the estimation of the dynamic states of individual objects, which achieves the first objective of this paper.